deddyjobson/TF_course_assignments/README.md

   * Improve readability
   * More useful documentation
 * Team Alignment
-  * Getting used to tensorflows everchanging syntax.
+  * Getting used to tensorflow's everchanging syntax.
-  * Familiarizing myself with data handling and visualization
+  * Familiarizing myself with data handling using Google BigQuery
+  * Exploring data visualization and other ways to analyse data.